mozilla/dxr/docs/source/deployment.rst

     for just one source tree.
-This is useful for building each tree on a different machine, though it does leave you with the task of stitching the resulting single-tree indexes together, a matter of moving some directories around and tweaking the :file:`config.py` file.
+This is useful for building each tree on a different machine, though it does leave you with the task of stitching the resulting single-tree indexes together, a matter of moving some directories around and tweaking the generated :file:`config.py` file.

 The index is generated in the directory specified by the ``target_folder`` directive.
 It contains a minimal configuration file, a SQLite database to